-Freight Rail Policy Stance: Congress should not increase truck weight limits.
+Freight Rail Policy Stance: Congress should not increase truck size or weight limits.

-Why This Matters: Any increase in truck size or weight limits, including 91,000 pound trucks or “Twin 33” foot double-trailers, would foist more costs onto taxpayers because larger trucks would result in greater damage to infrastructure and the environment.
+Why This Matters: Any increase in truck size or weight limits, including 91,000 pound trucks or “Twin 33” foot double-trailers, would foist more costs onto taxpayers because larger trucks would result in greater damage to infrastructure.

-Due to concerns about the uncompensated damage trucks cause to our highways, Congress set truck weight limits on the size of trucks on the Interstate Highway System at 80,000 pounds in weight and no more than two, 28-foot trailers for total length.
+Due to concerns about the uncompensated damage trucks cause to our highways, Congress maintains reasonable limits on the size of trucks on the Interstate Highway System – at 80,000 pounds in weight and no more than two, 28-foot trailers for total length.

-In contrast to trucks, freight railroads offer a safe and efficient way to move cargo across the country while operating on privately owned infrastructure they have invested billions into maintaining and upgrading.
+In contrast to trucks, freight railroads offer a sustainable and efficient way to move cargo across the country while operating on privately owned infrastructure they have invested billions into maintaining and upgrading.

-Now proponents are seeking a legislative mandate for a multi-state pilot program to increase federal limits on truck weights from 80,000 lbs. to 91,000 lbs. — a jump of almost 14% in truck weight – while also pushing for Congress to force states to allow double-trailer Twin 33 trucks.
+Now proponents are pursuing avenues at the state and federal level to increase federal limits on truck weights from 80,000 lbs. to at least 91,000 pounds — a jump of almost 14% in truck weight – while also pushing for Congress to force states to allow double-trailer Twin 33 trucks.
 Both would lead to more truck freight, which would further stress the nation’s deteriorating roads and bridges.
 At a time when policymakers continue to call for investment into and improvement of the nation’s infrastructure, knowingly taking steps to further damage the nation’s federal highway system is misguided policy.